Confederation: Belgium

 Many scholars have claimed that the Kingdom of Belgium, a country with a complicated federal structure has adopted some characteristics of a confederation under the pressure of separatist movements, especially in Flanders.
 For example, C. E. Lagasse declared that Belgium was "near the political system of a Confederation" regarding the constitutional reform agreements between Belgian Regions and between Communities, and the director of the Centre de recherche et d'information socio-politiques (CRISP) Vincent de Coorebyter called Belgium "undoubtedly a federation...[with] some aspects of a confederation" in Le Soir.
-Also in Le Soir, Professor Michel Quévit of the Catholic University of Leuven wrote that the "Belgian political system is already in dynamics of a Confederation".
+Also in Le Soir, Michel Quévit of the Catholic University of Louvain wrote that the "Belgian political system is already in dynamics of a Confederation".

 Nevertheless, the Belgian regions and the linguistic communities do not have the autonomy to leave the Belgian state.
 As such, federal aspects still dominate.
 Also, for fiscal policy and public finances, the federal state dominates the other levels of government.

 The increasingly-confederal aspects of the Belgian Federal State appear to be a political reflection of the profound cultural, sociological and economic differences between the Flemish (Belgians who speak Dutch or Dutch dialects) and the Walloons (Belgians who speak French or French dialects).
 For example, in the last several decades, over 95% of Belgians have voted for political parties that represent voters from only one community, the separatist N-VA being the party with the most voter support among the Flemish population.
 Parties that strongly advocate Belgian unity and appeal to voters of both communities usually play only a marginal role in nationwide general elections.
 The system in Belgium is known as consociationalism.

 That makes Belgium fundamentally different from federal countries like Switzerland, Canada, Germany and Australia.
 National parties receive over 90% of voter support in those countries.
 The only geographical areas comparable with Belgium within Europe are Catalonia, the Basque Country (both part of Spain), Northern Ireland and Scotland (both part of the United Kingdom) and parts of Italy, where a massive voter turnout for regional (and often separatist) political parties has become the rule in the last decades, and nationwide parties advocating national unity draw around half or sometimes less of the votes.

-Benelux

-The Benelux is a politico-economic union of the states of Belgium, the Netherlands, and Luxembourg bound through treaties and based on consensus between the representatives of the member states.

-They partially share a common foreign policy, especially in regards to their navies through the BeNeSam.
-The Dutch defence minister (2010-2012) Hans Hillen even said on Belgian radio that it is not impossible that the three armed forces of the member-states could be integrated into "Benelux Armed Forces" one day.

-Because of this the Benelux is sometimes labeled as a "kind of confederation" by, for example; Belgian Minister of State Mark Eyskens.

 Canada

+Canada is an unusually decentralized federal state, not a confederate association of sovereign states, the usual meaning of confederation in modern terms.
 In Canada, the word confederation has an additional unrelated meaning.
 "Confederation" refers to the process of (or the event of) establishing or joining the Canadian federal state.